grogon1/WormaxLinkCreator/README.md

-A script that creates a wormax party link, in a duration you can choose, and output it on discord, via discord bot, with "!link"
+A script that creates a wormax party link, in a duration you can choose, and output it on discord, via discord bot by using !link